FAQs by Parents

-A. You can email Coach Adelmann (firstname.lastname@example.org) or use the Remind App messaging service listed above
+A. You can email Coach Demetrius Clark (Head Track and Field Coach) (Demetrius.firstname.lastname@example.org) or/and Coach Carson Vittorio (Head Cross Country Coach) (Carson.email@example.com) or use the Remind App messaging service listed above

 Q. How long are practices?

 A. Practices usually run about 2 hours.
-We aim to have students done by 5:30 - 5:45 p.m. everyday (as practices begin promptly at 3:30 p.m.).
-Typically Mondays will run until 5:45 p.m. as we debrief the weekend's meet and have our weekly schedule long run.
+We aim to have students done by 5:30pm everyday (as practices begin promptly at 3:30 p.m.).
+Sometimes we may have extra work that we are doing that kids wish to stick around extra time for.
 We try to be flexible and accommodating on students leaving early if need be, but we require notification ahead of time

 Q. What are the attendance policies for the team?

-A. Students are allowed 3 excused absences (when coaches are notified ahead of time for family emergencies, doctors appointments etc.) and 1 un-excused absence (unapproved activity or without notification).
-We allow 5 excused absences during the course of the indoor/outdoor track season.
+A. Students are allowed 2 un-excused absence (unapproved activity or without notification).
 The biggest thing we ask is communication!
 We understand things come up, but as long as we know as early as possible we can be flexible.
 However, exceeding the number of allowed absences can result in meet suspension and dismissal from the varsity team.
 At the coaches' discretion athletes may be given the opportunity to make up missed practices.

 Q. My child needs to miss practice.
 What should I do?

-A. Please contact the coaches as soon as possible.
+A. Please contact the coaches as soon as possible and fill out the absence request form located on the team website.
 We understand that things happen, students get sick, etc, which is why the absences are built in to our policy.
 The sooner we know about absences the sooner we can discuss options that will minimize the impact on student-athletes.
 It is even more vital we know ahead of time if athletes will need to be missing a meet.
 At most meets we cannot substitute runners, so if an athlete is entered and cannot attend it is a lost opportunity.
 Missing a meet without approved notice will result in immediate dismissal from the team.